-- elections, - applications for dismissal of members of PKO Bank Polski SA's authorities or liquidators, - applications for bringing members of Bank authorities or liquidators to justice, - in staff matters,

-- on demand of at least one shareholder present or represented at the General Shareholders' Meeting, - in other cases defined in binding law regulations.
+- elections. - applications for dismissal of members of PKO Bank Polski SA's authorities or liquidators, - applications for bringing members of PKO Bank Polski SA's authorities or liquidators to justice, - in staff matters, - on demand of at least one shareholder present or represented at the General Shareholders' Meeting, - in other cases defined in binding law regulations.